Four members of the U. S. Antarctic program have died at Amundsen-Scott South Pole Station...

 SK2 Andrew B. Moulder, USN, ASA, 13 February 1966

-Vince's Cross on Hut Point.
-It was erected by Scott's first expedition in
+Vince's Cross on the tip of Hut Point.
+It was erected by members of Scott's Discovery expedition in March 1902,

-during a blizzard.
-Vince was the first person to die in McMurdo Sound
+return to the vessel during a blizzard in 1902.
+Vince was the first person to die in McMurdo Sound.
+South of the

 Andrew was scheduled to winter at Pole, but just before the end of the summer season he was crushed between a cargo sled and an LC-130 aircraft during cargo unloading operations.
 At that time of the year the temperatures can be brutal, and cold temperatures at Pole mean that severe ice fog is generated by the aircraft propellers.
 This results in very poor visibility and a dangerous working condition.
 Please visit my memorial page